Daraprim Side Effects

 Generic Name: pyrimethamine

 Note: This page contains information about the side effects of pyrimethamine.
 Some of the dosage forms included on this document may not apply to the brand name Daraprim.

 Not all side effects for Daraprim may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to pyrimethamine: oral tablet

-Along with its needed effects, some unwanted effects may be caused by pyrimethamine (the active ingredient contained in Daraprim).
-In the event that any of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by pyrimethamine (the active ingredient contained in Daraprim).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking pyrimethamine:Less common
+You should check with your doctor immediately if any of these side effects occur when taking pyrimethamine:Less common